 The staff of the Archive has been carrying out provenance research at the Belvedere since 1998.
-Since 1999 seventy-seven provenance dossiers and a provenance report dealing with the collection of the library have been submitted to the Art Restitution Committee.
+Since 1999 seventy-nine provenance dossiers and a provenance report dealing with the collection of the library have been submitted to the Art Restitution Committee.
 The spectrum ranges from a Gothic panel by the Meister der Veitslegende and major works of nineteenth century Austrian and German painting by Waldmüller, Romako, or Feuerbach to Viennese art of the turn of the century by Klimt or Schiele (restitutions since 1999).

 Provenance research at the Belvedere examines all works acquired since 1933 and created before 1945.
 These 5,000 or so paintings, sculptures, or drawings are entered into a museum database, and an archive and literature search is carried out for each object, which is then classified as uncritical, questionable, or unresolved.